Weltraumschaf/blog.weltraumschaf.de/content/blog/Post_to_Twitter_with_Ruby.md

 ---
-title: "Post to Twitter with Ruby"
+title: Post to Twitter with Ruby
-description: "Post to Twitter with Ruby."
+description: Post to Twitter with Ruby.
 date: 2012-03-23T09:42:24+01:00
-tags: ["Twitter", "API", "Ruby"]
+tags:
+  - Twitter
+  - API
+  - Ruby
-categories: ["Programming"]
+categories: Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

 Just few  hours ago I  added the feature  that new blog  posts are posted  to my